 Sets the maximum physical memory in megabytes to be used by the interpolation scheme.
-Default: 1000 MBytes of the free physical memory with_linear_interpolation_scheme (steps: int = 10000)

-Parameters memory_in_megabytes - The maximum physical memory to be used
+Default: 1000 MBytes of the free physical memory memory_in_megabytes - The maximum physical memory to be used with_function(homogenization_function: HomogenizationFunctions)

-Parameters homogenization_function - The homogenization function used by the homogenization model
+Sets the homogenization function used by the homogenization model.